fankaidev/membrain/disclaimer.md

 # Privacy Disclaimer

-**Web Assistant** is an open-source browser extension that provides easier access to AI models directly within your browser.
+**MemBrain** is an open-source browser extension that provides easier access to AI models directly within your browser.
 It is designed to work without collecting any personal data from its users.

 ## We Do Not Collect Any Information